mayarichman/mayarichman.github.com/index.md

 subtitle: Also known as Maya.
 ---

 Looks like you've stumbled upon my simple site.
-It's super small so you can afford to take the take to peruse it.
+It's super small so you can afford to take the time to peruse it.

 Learn more [about me](/about).